0xB10C/b10g/_posts/2019-08-02-The-incomplete-history-of-Bitcoin-development.md

 {: .text-justify}

 Early on contributors join Satoshi working on Bitcoin.
-These new contributors add support for [Linux](#2009-release-0-2-0) and [macOS](#2010-release-0-3-0) next to many other contributions to the project.
+These new contributors add, next to many other things, support for [Linux](#2009-release-0-2-0) and [macOS](#2010-release-0-3-0) to the project.
 Over the summer of 2010 Satoshi authors a few critical software changes.
 For example, [checkpoints](#2010-release-0-3-2) are introduced as a safeguard against malicious peers broadcasting low difficulty chains.
-A node enforcing these checkpoints rejects chains which do not include specific block hashs at specific heights.
+A node enforcing these checkpoints rejects chains which don't include specific block hashs at specific heights.
 Checkpoints are hard-coded by Satoshi alone.
-In theory, allowing Satoshi to control which chain the whole network follows.
+In theory, allowing Satoshi to control which chain the network follows.
 {: .text-justify}

 A few days after adding checkpoints Satoshi releases the first consensus change in [version v0.3.3](#2010-release-0-3-3).